21satvik/Exchange-rate-predictor/readme.md

 2. Enter the currency for which you want to predict exchange rates.
 3. View the predicted exchange rates along with a comparison to the actual rates in the plotted graph.

-## Contributing

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Commit your changes: `git commit -m 'Add your feature'`
-4. Push to the branch: `git push origin feature/your-feature-name`
-5. Create a pull request.